-As stated in Chapter 6 above, the Renewal Corporation continues to work with the States and stakeholders to identify potential recreation enhancement sites.
-Any potential recreation enhancement sites would exceed mitigation of the impacts of the Proposed Action for the purpose of enhancing recreation in the Klamath River Basin.
-The potential recreation enhancement sites are listed in Table 4-2 of the Definite Decommissioning Plan and are discussed further below in Section A.2.
-If agreement is reached with a State (as successor landowner after License Surrender is final), the Renewal Corporation will submit specifications for design, construction, operation and monitoring for the Commission's approval.
-Prior to the submission, the Renewal Corporation will re-engage with the States and stakeholders to review and refine designs as necessary.
+As stated in Section 6 above, the Renewal Corporation has worked with the States and stakeholders to identify recreation enhancement sites.
+Any new recreation enhancement sites would exceed mitigation of the impacts of the Proposed Action for the purpose of enhancing recreation in the Klamath River Basin.
+The new recreation enhancement sites are listed in Table 6-1 of this Recreation Facilities Plan and are discussed further below in Section A.2.
+When site plans are finalized, the Renewal Corporation will submit specifications for design, construction, operation and monitoring for the Commission's approval, as a revision to this plan.